arita37/cron_ui/README.md

 # cron_ui
-A quick but working for local laptop Task Scheduler
+An UI for Task scheduling on local laptop (UI for CRON)

 ## Setup and Running